Evertras/nix-systems/README.md

 ## Using this

-For regular updates, just run `make`.
+For regular system updates, just run `make`.

+For updating just home, run `make home`.

 For bootstrapping a fresh NixOS install as root: